 Inspired by the short film, ‘Caine’s Arcade,’ the Global Cardboard Challenge is an annual event presented by the Imagination Foundation that celebrates child creativity and the role communities can play in fostering it.
 This September, kids of all ages are invited to build anything they can dream up using cardboard, recycled materials and imagination.
-Then on Saturday, October 11th, 2014, communities will come together to play!
+Then on Saturday, October 1st, 2016, a day that commemorates the flash mob that made Caine's day in the short film, communities come together and play!

 The Global Cardboard Challenge is an opportunity for children to play and learn by using simple materials to build the things they imagine.
 The Cardboard Challenge: